GideonBear/pre-commit-hooks/README.md

 instead of just the digest, prompting the bot to link/embed the correct release notes instead of only a compare link.

+Certain actions and Docker images are exempted from certain rules by default (for example `debian` which uses `x.y` versioning).
+Feel free to contribute to [default_allows.py](https://github.com/GideonBear/pre-commit-hooks/blob/main/src/pre_commit_hooks/default_allows.py) with any other known exceptions!

 `gha-pin` provides an autofix.

 ## `shfuncdecfmt`